insuricane/devpost/README.md

 6. We determine the joint probability (i.e. home destroyed and asset destroyed) by a simple heuristic: inverse squared distance to the house.
 7. Companies that have made it to this step are valid members of our heding portfolio.
 We weight them according to their correlation with the house (5) and how material the damage would be to the company (damage divided by market cap).
 8. Having constructed a hedging portfolio and calculated the user's risk, we present the user with their premium.
 The premium is a lump-sum initial payment, equal to their requested insurance times the probability of impact.
 The user can choose to buy the insurance or reject.
-9. The user signs our agreement with DocuSign.
+9. The user signs our agreement with DocuSign and receives a confirmation email.
+10. Since this is a hackathon, the process stops here.
+If a real product, we'd automatically go short on our portfolio using a put spread in the options market (to hedge what is essentially binary payoff profile on our end).

 ## How we built it